NAPCE News – December 2025

 Just like in previous years, the finalists of the National Awards for Pastoral Care in Education will be selected by an independent judging panel and invited to attend the ceremony to share the experience with peers and find out who wins each Award.

-NAPCE is inviting nominations in the following categories;
+NAPCE is inviting nomination in the following categories.

 Pastoral School of the Year